hakan-vintercapital/index/index_methodology.md

 cryptocurrencies is therefore the transferal of these writing permissions to another user.
 Blockchains are often developed under an open source license and can therefore be copied and transformed by any group of developers.
-Whenever this happens the developers can choose between keeping the transaction history or erasing it.
-Erasing it means that the developers creates a new cryptocurrency and keeping means that the blockchain is experiencing what has been named a fork.
+Whenever this happens the developers can choose to keep the transaction history or to erase it.
+Erasing it means that the developers creates a new cryptocurrency and keeping it means that the blockchain is experiencing what has been named a fork.
 Forks occur most often due to technical disagreements regarding the devel- opment of the blockchain.
 Because of this, developers often keep the old blockchain’s transaction history in order to optimize the number of users.
-This results in that cryptocurrency holdings on the old blockchain are duplicated to the new blockchain.
-However, due to new struc- tural and technological aspects of each blockchain the combined value of the new blockchains does not need to equal the old blockchain’s value before the fork.
+This results in that those who hold cryptocurrency on the old blockchain find themselves to hold an euqal amount of cryptocurrency on the new blockchain.
+However, due to new struc- tural and technological aspects of each blockchain the combined value of these assets do not need to equal the value of those assets held before the fork.

-Forks that occur with respect index constituents can cause uncertainty since it is not clear which of the two, or more, cryptocurrencies should be used as index constituent.
-Forks are also an operational risk for those who seek to track the index.
-For these reasons, the BlockchainX indices will use the cryptocurrency that is being traded on the largest number of *selected exchanges* as constituent.
-If both cryptocurrencies are traded on the same number of exchanges, highest price will be used to select constituent.
+Forks that occur with respect index constituents can cause uncertainty in the computation of the index since it is not clear which of the two, or more, forks that should be used as the constituent.
+Forks are also an operational risk for those who seek to track the index since initiating trading of a new cryptocurrency often requires adjustments to trading infrastructure.
+In order for a fork to be eligible as an index constituent it needs to fulfill all BlockchainX constituent criteria, with exemption of those criteria that are based on historical performance.
+The eligible fork that is traded on the largest number of *selected exchanges* is then chosen as the constituent.
+If two or more eligible forks are traded on the same number of exchanges, highest price is used to select a constituent.
 This selection process continues until next rebalancing date.
 If prices are unavailable due to trade cessation, or other reasons, a last observation carried forward approach will be used.

 ### Staking